mshakirDr/MFTE/README.md

 There is no need to install anything else.
 Additional information about each option is available in tooltips.
 Simply hover your mouse over a checkbox or button to find out more about each option.

 The usage of the software using the GUI is straightforward, as shown in the screenshot below.
-Simply open the folder which contains your text files by clicking on the `Select corpus directory` button.
-Once you click OK, the software begins with the part-of-speech (POS) tagging and subsequently with the MFTE tags.
+Simply select or unselect the options you want, then open the folder which contains your text files by clicking on the `Select corpus directory` button.
+Once you click OK, the software immediately begins with the part-of-speech (POS) tagging and subsequently with the MFTE tags.
 The output is generated in a new folder which preserves the name of the original folder complemented by `_MFTE` as a suffix.

 ![MFTE](https://user-images.githubusercontent.com/46898829/227144641-008478b3-2933-44fb-8e54-b3d848106996.png)